arnollim/addressbook-level4/collated/main/OscarWang114.md

         internalMap.forEach(action);
     }

+    /**
+     * Sets the internal map to the given {@code UniqueLifeInsuranceMap} replacement.
+     *
+     * @throws DuplicateInsuranceException if duplicate insurances is found in the map.
+     * @throws DuplicateContractFileNameException if duplicate contract file names is found in the map.
+     */
     public void setInsurances(UniqueLifeInsuranceMap replacement) {
         this.internalMap.clear();
         this.internalMap.putAll(replacement.internalMap);
         syncMappedListWithInternalMap();
     }

+    /**
+     * Sets the internal map to the given map.
+     *
+     * @throws DuplicateInsuranceException if duplicate insurances is found in the map.
+     * @throws DuplicateContractFileNameException if duplicate contract file names is found in the map.
+     */
     public void setInsurances(Map<UUID, ? extends ReadOnlyInsurance> insurances) throws DuplicateInsuranceException, DuplicateContractFileNameException {
         final UniqueLifeInsuranceMap replacement = new UniqueLifeInsuranceMap();